-When you have a sick child, nothing is more comforting than to know that a doctor is available, whether it is early morning or in the evening after work.
+When you have a sick child, nothing is more comforting than knowing a doctor is available, whether it’s early morning or in the evening after work.
 At Floating Hospital for Children’s General Pediatrics and Adolescent Medicine Practice, conveniently located in downtown Boston, we have caring, expert doctors and nurses and flexible hours and services unique to a major academic medical center.
 Our fast growing program – we see over 25,000 children a year – is always ready to take on new patients, with same-day visits when needed.
 Request an appointment with one of our pediatricians today.
 Here, you’ll find:

 What we offer

 - A comprehensive range of pediatric primary care services, including school physicals, well-baby check-ups and immunizations.